SAITPublic/PNMLibrary/PNMLibrary/README.md

 ```
 2. Make sure you built library with `--check_all` flag or just run the script [common_checks.sh](scripts/common_checks.sh) manually.
 All checks will/should be run after the build.
+   Another option is to use `pre_pr` preset, which would also trigger all common checks.
 3. [Build library](https://github.samsungds.net/SAIT/PNMLibrary#how-to-build-userspace-library).

 ## pnm_ctl autocompletion